retroriff/supercollider-px/README.md

-# Px: A patterns player class for SuperCollider
+# Px: SuperCollider Patterns and FX Classes Optimized for Live Coding

 A set of classes that generates patterns on a nodeproxy.
 This is a very basic example usage:

+A set of classes generates patterns on a nodeproxy and simplify the integration of effects.
+Designed for ease of use, they provide a straightforward solution for creating pattern shortcuts and enhancing them with effects.
+Below is a basic example:

 ```
 Px(i: \bd);